 Newbury is a strategic town in Berkshire on the M4 corridor between Reading and Swindon.
 Mark and Beverley Landreth-Smith have moved from Camberley to Newbury and are gathering 80-90 people on Sundays.
 Further details from: www.bridgechurchnewbury.co.uk or email: Mark Landreth-Smith firstname.lastname@example.org

 We are considering a church plant in Penzance, a port and the most westerly major town in Cornwall.
 If you would like to find out more please get in touch: email@example.com

 We feel Petersfield is an important town to look to see a church established in and are praying and looking for God to open some doors for a future work to be established here.

-Life Church Southampton began just 6 years ago and is now well established, but with a population of over 250,000 people in this city Chris Kilby and the team are determined to see more congregations started in order to reach more people.
-The next target is for something to be started on the East side of the city.
+Life Church Southampton began 10 years ago and is now well established, but with a population of over 250,000 people in this city Chris Kilby and the team are determined to see more congregations started in order to reach more people.
+This year they are going multi-site with meetings in West End and Lordshill.

 Contact: Chris Kilby firstname.lastname@example.org

 We are considering a church plant in Warminster, a small market town attractively situated on the edge of Salisbury Plain.
 If you would like to find out more please get in touch: email@example.com